 The current economic environment is challenging for our suppliers.
 This puts increased importance on the strength of our control processes and ability to recognise and respond to supplier issues.
-We review our controls in relation to supplier monitoring and continue to invest in our control environment and training to ensure we are compliant with the Groceries Supply Code of Practice.
+We review our controls in relation to supplier monitoring and continue to invest in our control environment and training to ensure we are compliant with the GSCOP.

-Economic risk
+• Economic risk